jadecobra/python_tdd_exercises/TDD_CALCULATOR.md

 - How can we make this better?
 Is there any duplication that could be removed?
     - `x = random.randint(-1, 1)` happens twice
     - `y = random.randint(-1, 1)` happens twice
-- we could update `test_calculator.py` to create the random variables once
+- we could update the `TestCalculator` class in `test_calculator.py` to create the random variables once

     ```python
     import calculator